fbpx

 Do U.S. citizens pay taxes in Spain?

 It depends.
-American citizens may have to file and pay taxes in Spain depending on the number of days in the country, visa and residency status, as well as your work status and if you own property in Spain.
+American citizens may have to file and pay taxes in Spain depending on the number of days in the country, visa and residency status, as well as their work status and if they own property in Spain.
 For example, if you own property and spend less than 183 days a year in Spain, you’ll still be required to pay a non-resident tax.
 Regardless of your residency status, you’ll also need to pay an annual wealth tax based on the value of your assets.

 Is healthcare in Spain free?